MONROE-PROJECT/Experiments/experiments/template/readme.md

     * ```docker logs [container runtime name]```

 ## Sample output
-Pretty printed and with comments for readability
+The experiment will produce a single line JSON object similar to this (pretty printed for readability)
 ```
 {
     "Bytes": 30720000,
-    "DataId": "jonakarl.experiment-template",
+    "DataId": "313.123213.123123.123123",
     "DataVersion": 1,
     "DownloadTime": 2.716,
     "GPSPositions": [